-The practical effect of fabric skew is either to accentuate or to reduce the twisting, or seam displacement of the garment which occurs during laundering as a result of spirality.
+The practical effect of fabric skew is either to accentuate or to reduce the twisting, or Seam Displacement of the garment that occurs during laundering as a result of Spirality.

 Skew is defined as the angle between the courses and a line drawn perpendicular to the fabric edges (i.e. perpendicular to the length axis).
-Positive or Z skew results in a positive spirality in the fabric; negative, or S skew results in a negative spirality.
+Positive, or "Z" skew results in a positive spirality in the fabric; negative, or "S" skew results in a negative spirality.
 If the wales are disposed parallel to the length axis of the fabric, then the skew angle is equal to the spirality angle.

-If the natural spirality is positive, then a negative skew will reduce spirality, and vice versa.
+If the natural spirality of the fabric is positive, then a negative skew will reduce spirality, and vice versa.
 This effect is sometimes used by finishers (especially in open width finishing on a stenter) to reduce the amount of seam displacement in garments.
-However, the technique can not be pressed too far otherwise a different type of garment distortion will be introduced.
+However, the technique cannot be pressed too far otherwise a different type of garment distortion will be introduced.
 Spirality should first be contained by appropriate choice of yarn and fabric construction.
 Only then may a controlled amount of skew be used to effect a partial compensation for the fabric twisting caused by spirality.